 The petAdoptionAgency object simulates an animal adoption agency and provides several functions for managing pet adoption:

-isPetAvailable(pet, availableCount, vaccinated) - A function that accepts three parameters: a string represents the type of pet, number indicates the quantity of available pets and Boolean that indicates whether the pets are vaccinated or not.
+isPetAvailable(pet, availableCount, vaccinated) - A function that accepts three parameters: a string that represents the type of pet, a number that indicates the quantity of available pets and a boolean that indicates whether the pets are vaccinated or not.

-If the availableCount is less than or equal to 0, it indicates that there are currently no pets of that specific type available for adoption at the agency, the function returns:
+If the availableCount is less than or equal to 0, it indicates that there are currently no pets of that specific type available for adoption at the agency.
+In this case, the function returns:

 ` Sorry, there are no ${pet}(s) available for adoption at the agency.`